aecreations/snippets/README.md

 The user interface is very minimal and rather awkward to use, due to missing capabilities such as adding to the message composer context menu.
 As this is a proof-of-concept MailExtension, expect numerous bugs and gaps in functionality.
 See the [list of issues](https://github.com/aecreations/snippets/issues) for an up-to-date list.

+### How To Get It

+1. Click [Releases](https://github.com/aecreations/snippets/releases) at the top
+2. Look for the latest release in the list and download the zip file
+3. Launch Thunderbird, open Add-ons Manager, then click the gear icon and select "Install Add-on From File"
+4. Locate the saved zip file and open it

 ### To Do

 - Edit a snippet